Irrelon/ForerunnerDB/readme.md

 > You must have node.js installed to run the example because it uses ForerunnerDB's built-in REST API server for a quick and easy way to simulate a back-end.

-> The example app requires that you have already installed ionic on your sytem via *npm install -g ionic*
+> The example app requires that you have already installed ionic on your system via *npm install -g ionic*

 1. Start the app's server